TradingView Free vs Pro

 All 5 plans compared (2026)

-TradingView now has five plans — Free, Essential, Plus, Premium, and Ultimate.
+TradingView has five plans — Free, Essential, Plus, Premium, and Ultimate.
 Most investors only need to choose between two.
-This guide gives you the exact limits for each tier, what actually changes when you upgrade, and the cheapest path to remove the limit that’s blocking you.
+This guide gives you the exact limits for each tier, what actually changes when you upgrade, the Premium-exclusive features worth knowing about, and the cheapest path to remove the limit that’s blocking you.

 TradingView Free vs Pro hero banner comparing the free plan to the Pro plan with two smartphones separated by a